-Research on security and privacy in the School of Informatics of the University of Edinburgh spans a range of topics from cryptography to human factors.
+Research on security, privacy and trust in the School of Informatics of the University of Edinburgh spans a range of topics.

 Cryptography is an essential component of security and privacy which enables the confidential exchange of information as well as powering us to make provable statements around the properties of data.
 Our team has a range of experience in the area of cryptography including blockchain, e-voting, digital content distribution, verification of protocols, and quantum cryptography.
 Kiayias’s work on blockchain foundations has received world-wide recognition (he has authored one of the most widely cited works on the topic) and he has collaborated with Yahoo, Snapchat, IBM, and IOHK on related projects.
 Speed, a designer, devised Block Exchange, a workshop for explaining distributed ledger to stakeholders.
 His research has been applied in fintech (with the New Economic Forum and RBS) and has explored digital traceability of interactions between people and objects.
 The EPSRC TIPS project Ox-Chain combines these to study distributed ledgers for improving logistical operations related to the circular economy.